guildai/guild.ai/pages/index.md

 hide_sidenav: yes
 hide_pagenav: yes
 hide_in_pagenav: yes

+# IMPORTANT: This title should be consistent with what's shown on my.guild.ai.
-title: The ML Engineering Toolkit
+title: Guild AI - The ML Engineering Toolkit

 <div id="get-started-fab"></div>